emer/axon/README.md

     + `Gi = FFFBParams.Gi * (ffi + fbi)`
         + total inhibitory conductance, with global Gi multiplier -- default of 1.8 typically produces good sparse distributed representations in reasonably large layers (25 units or more).

-* `Act` activation from Ge, Gi, Gl (most of code is in `axon/act.go`, e.g., `ActParams.ActFmG` method).
+* `Act` activation from Ge, Gi, Gl (most of code is in `axon/act.go`, e.g., `ActParams.SpikeFmG` method).
 When neurons are above thresholds in subsequent condition, they obey the "geLin" function which is linear in Ge:
     + `geThr = (Gi * (Erev.I - Thr) + Gbar.L * (Erev.L - Thr) / (Thr - Erev.E)`
     + `nwAct = NoisyXX1(Ge * Gbar.E - geThr)`
         + geThr = amount of excitatory conductance required to put the neuron exactly at the firing threshold, `XX1Params.Thr` = .5 default, and NoisyXX1 is the x / (x+1) function convolved with gaussian noise kernel, where x = `XX1Parms.Gain` * Ge - geThr) and Gain is 100 by default